Heat Pumps

 Heat pumps are an alternative source of heating to gas powered boilers.

-In the near future, the government will be encouraging people to switch from gas boilers to heat pumps.
-A large part of this is to aim to reduce emissions of gases such as carbon dioxide, as they contribute to climate change.
+The government will soon encourage people to switch from gas boilers to heat pumps.
+This will, in large part, reduce emissions of gases such as carbon dioxide, which contribute to climate change.

 It is anticipated that in the coming years, the majority of homes could have heat pumps.

-Heat pumps work by taking warm air from environment (e.g., from the air, ground or water), although using the air as the source will be the most common for dwellings.
-Heat pumps that operate using warmth from the ground require significantly more external space (possibly a 100 m deep hole).
+Heat pumps work by taking warm air from the environment (e.g., from the air, ground or water), although using air source heat pumps will be the most common for dwellings.
+Ground source heat pumps that operate using warmth from the ground require significantly more external space (possibly a 100m deep hole).
 Electricity is the primary power source for heat pumps, making them potentially better for the environment (depending on the electricity source).

 Our team of acoustic consultants in London and Manchester are experts in carrying out noise impact assessments for heat pumps.